republicofdata-io/discursus/README.md

 Here are the main components of the discursus core architecture:

-- A miner that sources events from the GDELT project (https://www.gdeltproject.org/) and saves it to AWS S3.
+- A miner that sources events from the [GDELT project](https://www.gdeltproject.org/) and saves it to AWS S3.
+- An enhancement process that scrapes the article's metadata and saves it to AWS S3.
+- An ML enrichment process that classifies article's relevancy using a custom ML algorithm hosted on [Novacene.ai](https://novacene.ai/) and saves results to AWS S3.
+- A suite of snowpipes that loads S3 data to Snowflake.
 - A dbt project that creates a data warehouse which exposes protest events.
-- A Dagster orchestrator that schedules the mining and transformation jobs.
+- A Dagster app that orchestrates all data transformation jobs and the creation of assets.

 &nbsp;